huangyh09/brie/doc/brie_quant.rst

 .. note::
-   Be very careful on collinearity (i.e., redudance) of your design matrix in ``cell_info.tsv`` and the constant intercept (if use ``--interceptMode gene``), which is similar as DEG in edgeR or DESeq2.
+   Be very careful on collinearity (i.e., redundancy) of your design matrix in ``cell_info.tsv`` and the constant intercept (if use ``--interceptMode gene``), which is similar to DEG in edgeR or DESeq2.

    By default, BRIE2 uses the ``--testBase=full`` mode to detect differential splicing by comparing all features + constant intercept versus leaving the testing feature(s) out.
-In this setting, if your features can't have collinearity with intercept, e.g., you may need to remove one cell type out if it covers all you cells.
+In this setting, if your features can't have collinearity with intercept, e.g., you may need to remove one cell type out if it covers all your cells.

    Alternatively, you can change to another strategy ``--testBase=null`` by comparing the testing feature(s) + intercept versus intercept only,